Prof. Nicolas J. Vereecken

 I am involved in teaching programmes within the ULB for a range of undergraduate students in agricultural sciences and social sciences, but also at the national and international levels.

 Within the ULB, my teaching programme focuses on Agroecology & Conservation Ecology (BING-F-430, with Prof. G. Mahy), Agroecological Innovations & Food Production (BING-F-431), as well as an Introduction to Entomology (BING-F-4004).
-Together with Prof. Charles De Cannière, I also supervise 3 months of Internship in agronomic sciences (BING-F-534).
+I also supervise 3 months of Internship in agronomic sciences (BING-F-534).

 Since 2016, I am actively involved in the International Master Programme on Agroecology together with colleagues from Paris-Saclay (France) and Gembloux AgroBioTech (ULiège).
+I am an invited professor at UniLaSalle in Rouen (France) where I co-teach a module on Urban Agroecology with my colleague Prof. Monika Egerer (University of Munich, Germany) every year.
 In parallel, I have also been actively involved as a teacher in the first European Bee Course led by Prof. Denis Michez (UMons, Belgium) within the framework of the EU COST "SUPER-B" initiative.
 The European Bee Course is back on tracks since 2023, aimed at young researchers in Europe and neighbouring regions willing to improve their taxonomic and ecological skills on wild bees.

 Five key publications